rackerlabs/docs-developer-blog/_posts/2018-12-20-transparent-data-encryption-with-oracle-ebs.md

   - Oracle
 ---

-This blog discusses setting up Transparent Data Encryption (TDE) column level encryption in Oracle&reg; E-Business Suite&reg; (EBS) R12 environment.
-Column-level encryption can be setup on single or multiple-column tables, depending on the user requirement.
+This blog discusses setting up Transparent Data Encryption (TDE) column-level encryption in Oracle&reg; E-Business Suite&reg; (EBS) R12 environment.
+You can set up column-level encryption on single-column or multiple-column tables, depending on the user requirement.

 <!-- more -->

 ### Introduction

-TDE column-encryption functionality can be used to encrypt selected columns of tables.
+YOu can use TDE column-encryption functionality to encrypt selected columns of tables.
 Because the encryption is transparent, you don't need to rewrite your application code and can use existing code.
 The term *transparent* also means that the database session can read encrypted data without any issues.